Stickers, labels, decals, tomato, tomahto.

 Most commonly, stickers, labels, and decals have a definite gray area when it comes to defining these 3 sticky substances; causing confusion when trying to select the best product for your needs!

-Stickers: In general stickers are more graphical in its design (Such as logos, illustrations, and pictures you want to sure ) and are typically applied on a smooth surface of any size.
+In general custom designed stickers are more graphical (such as logos, illustrations, and pictures) and are typically applied on a smooth surface of any size.

-Personalized sticker labels, on the other hand, are used for identification or informative purposes (such as name tags and product packaging) and are typically intended to go on a surface of a specific size (i.e on a mason jar lid measuring 3 inches;).
+Personalized sticker labels, on the other hand, are used for identification or informative purposes (such as name tags and product packaging) and are typically intended to go on a surface of a specific size (i.e on a mason jar lid measuring 3 inches;)

-Decals: Decals are more graphical in its design same as stickers just larger formats and intended to be applied on walls, glass, and floors.
+Custom decal printing is more graphical in its design, similar to stickers — just in larger formats and intended to be applied on walls, glass, and floors.